porthunt/infra-challenge/terraform/README.md

 ### System Manager
 A parameter stored on Parameter Store, hosting the API key used by the Serverless Framework API (see `primer_api/` for more information).

+## Improvements
+* Better separation between the application resources from the infrastructure resources, i.e. first the infrastructure resources like S3 must be created, and then the application resources (lambdas, API Gateway).
+Currently we must run them at the same time, which will generate a new lambda function everytime an `apply` is ran.